kimiinglet/meanLeanFreakGoat/README.md

 * [Unsplash](https://unsplash.com/t/animals) - We used copyright-free images from this site.
 * [FontAwesome](https://fontawesome.com/) - We used the paw and dog icon.
 * [Google Fonts](https://fonts.google.com/) - We used 2 font styles from Google Fonts.
+* [Moment](https://momentjs.com/) - We used Moment to grab current date and forecast dates.

 ## Contributing